Breaking the Scale Barrier: One-Shot Knowledge Transfer via Frequency Transform: Training Details

 \textbf{Depth Expansion}: For tiny models, search space is \{1.7, 2.2, 2.7 \}M parameters, with 2.2M selected as optimal.
 For small models, search space is \{8.1, 11.4\}M parameters, with 8.1M selected as optimal.
 For base models, search space is \{32.4, 46.3\}M parameters, with 32.4M selected as optimal.

 \textbf{Width Expansion}:We uniformly use a parameter size of 8.9M for transmission.

 \textbf{Downstream Tasks}: In the settings of Table~\ref{tab:downstream}, for the tiny model, we initialize the 6-layer tiny model using a publicly available 12-layer pre-trained tiny model, transferring 2.2M parameters.
 Similarly, for the small model, the 6-layer small model is initialized with a 12-layer publicly available pre-trained small model, transferring 8.1M parameters.
-For object detection, we initialize the 12-layer ViT-S model (with an embedding dimension of 384) using weights from a pre-trained 12-layer ViT-B model (dimension 768), and initialize the ViT-B model from a pre-trained ViT-L model (dimension 1024).
-For image segmentation, we initialize the ResNet50 model with weights from a pre-trained ResNet101 model.
+For ResNets, we initialize the ResNet50/152 models with weights from a pre-trained ResNet101 model.